 (e) environmental criteria.

-(3) Western Power may from time to time amend the network planning criteria but before doing so Western Power must provide details of the proposed amendment to users and give users a reasonable period of time within which to comment on the proposed amendment.
+(3) A corporation may from time to time amend the network planning criteria but before doing so the corporation must provide details of the proposed amendment to users and give users a reasonable period of time within which to comment on the proposed amendment.

-(4) Western Power must provide a copy of the network planning criteria (as amended) to any user or applicant who requests a copy of it.
+(4) A corporation must provide a copy of the network planning criteria (as amended) to any user or applicant who requests a copy of it.

+[Regulation 27 amended in Gazette 31 Mar 2006 p.
+1334 and 1338-40.]

 28. Good electricity industry practice

 (1) Good electricity industry practice means the exercise of that degree of skill, diligence, prudence and foresight that reasonably would be expected from a significant proportion of operators of facilities forming part of a power system for the generation, transmission or supply of electricity under conditions comparable to those applicable to the relevant facility consistent with applicable laws, these regulations, the Technical Code, licences, codes, reliability, safety and environmental protection.